 DMSE Breakerspace

 The Breakerspace is a laboratory for the characterization of materials—that is, the probing and measuring of materials’ properties and structure.
-Opening this summer on the Infinite Corridor, the Breakerspace will be open to all undergraduates at MIT, giving them access to state-of-the-art equipment to answer questions they are interested in.
-What does a leaf look like magnified 50,000 times, for example, or a piece of cotton?
+Located on the Infinite Corridor, the Breakerspace is open to all undergraduates at MIT, giving them access to powerful state-of-the-art equipment for research and exploration.
+It also features an undergrad-only lounge with the best espresso on campus!
+For more info on training and access, go to breakerspace.mit.edu

 Wulff Lecture